Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 One day while looking at the Seating Dynamics YouTube channel, I came across a video of a young man named Eddie using a dynamic back.
 We were able to contact his Mom, Megan, who was kind enough to speak with me by phone.
 Eddie is a 16 year old young man with the diagnosis of spastic cerebral palsy and epilepsy.
 Eddie went from a Kid Kart to a Zippie Iris and is now in a PDG Stellar with a Ride Designs back.
 He has been using a Seating Dynamics Dynamic Rocker Back interface since May of 2016.

 “He is definitely not injuring himself because the chair moves with him and he is not ramming himself into the chair.
-He would lean forward and then throw himself back, often hitting the laterals or getting stuck on the side of the laterals.
+He would lean forward and then throw himself back, often hitting the laterals (lateral trunk supports) or getting stuck on the side of the laterals.
 Now he has a molded back and no longer needs laterals.”
-Megan explained that because the dynamic back provides the movement Eddie needs, he no longer leans forward and throws himself back, instead he just rocks with the back movement.
+Megan explained that because the Dynamic Back provides the movement Eddie needs, he no longer leans forward and throws himself back – instead he just rocks with the back movement.

 Have you seen less extension since using a Dynamic Back?

-Megan also explained that Eddie would previously extend in his wheelchair seating system, leading to friction on his back.
+Megan also explained that Eddie would previously extend in his wheelchair seating system, creating shear between his back and the back of the seating system.
+This led to a friction rash on his back.
 “He looked like he had a rug burn on his back all the time.”
 Now that he uses Dynamic Seating, the skin on his back has returned to normal.
 “Rather than standing in the chair when he is upset, the back moves and Eddie doesn’t lose his posture.
 There is definitely less force to his extension.”

 Has Eddie broken anything since receiving the Dynamic Back?